 - Internet speed is good enough to finish the import process within less time.
 Due to low net speed, it might miss the data while uploading through the one-click importer.

 Hosting is more secure when PHP applications, like WordPress, are running using your account’s username instead of the server’s default shared username (www or www-data).
-The most common way for hosting companies to do this is by using PHP.
+The most common way for hosting companies to do this is using PHP.
 Just ask your potential host if they run PHP or something similar.

 Recommended PHP Configuration Limits